+The INK board, in cooperation with state agencies and others, is focused on creating a system of business and government as paperless as possible, and to make it ever easier for Kansans to use state of the art technology to pay their taxes, obtain permits and licenses, and readily access other data to improve their lives.
+In alignment with its statutory purpose, INK also seeks to expand public access to government information of all types, including the historical record.

-Kansas consistently ranks very high among states in the nation in the successful transition to egovernment.
+Kansas consistently ranks very high among states in the nation in the successful transition to e-government.
 In 2014, the state of Kansas earned an award as a top ten-finalist position from the Center of Digital Government for the annual Best of the Web competition for the state's internet home page.
-The INK board, in cooperation with state agencies and others, is focused on creating a system of business and government as paperless as possible, and to make it ever easier for Kansans to use state of the art technology to pay their taxes, obtain permits and licenses, and readily access other data to improve their lives.
-During 2018, INK deployed a first-of-its kind chatbot, Agent Kay, that expands the availability and efficiency of customer service provided by the state.
-In 2017, significant focus was placed on updating and enhancing existing backend systems that support the solutions provided by INK.
-During 2016, emphasis was placed on improving the systems that support Amber Alert as well as crash logs for the Kansas Highway Patrol.
+The state home page was again recognized by the Center in 2019, this time with a fifth-place finish in the category of "Overall State Government Experience", a category recognizing the top 10 state websites in the nation.
+During 2019, INK launched the Kansas Business One Stop.
+This service provides information to individuals considering starting a business as well as useful information for existing businesses that are interested in expanding, adding employees, or selling.
+INK also explored emerging technologies including the launch of a practice driver exam for Amazon Echo devices.
+The test is available for both vehicle and motorcycle exams and is also available in Spanish.
+And, in 2018, INK deployed a first-of-its kind chatbot, Agent Kay, that expands the availability and efficiency of customer service provided by the state.

 Financial and other information is readily available on our website at http://ink.kansas.gov/ or in our office.
 INK board meetings are open to the public and visitors are welcome.
 Public notice of the meetings is provided in accordance with state law.